 - Like using ‘voice typing’ but want a more accurate service

 The way it works is that you either:

 - Download the Rev app and record your audio there directly, submitting it for transcription once finished

 - OR Record the audio on your smartphone and upload the audio file to Rev.com and they will then transcribe it within 24 hours (check their site for more details on this as this can change).

 You will then receive an email with an attached Word document containing your transcribed file.

-From my own estimations, I would say that this transcription service is about 5 times faster than me transcribing it myself.
+From my own estimations, I would say that Rev’s transcription service (affiliate link) is about 5 times faster than me transcribing it myself.

 It is also great if you are a slow typer or just don’t feel that confident writing in English.

 You also get the first 10 minutes of audio free when creating a new account, so I would recommend any CELTA student to try this.